jslim89/jslim89.github.com/_source/about/index.markdown

 ## Acknowledgement
 Previously I was blogging with [WordPress](http://wordpress.com/).
-After that I found github page which allow me to write a static blog using [Octopress](http://octopress.org/) which is using [Jekyll](http://jekyllrb.com/).
+After that I found github page which allow me to write a static blog using [Octopress](http://octopress.org/) v2 which is using [Jekyll](http://jekyllrb.com/).

 Thanks [Octopress](http://octopress.org/), now I can write a blog post with any editor that I like.

+**Update 31 October 2015:** I switch to plain Jekyll, due to there is a big change for October v2 & v3.

 ## About me
 In year 2004, my mother bought me my very first computer, which is a custom made desktop with Windows XP installed.